MahaswamiSoftware/openxava_maven_template/README.md

 ## Upgrading OpenXava Version to Latest version

 - Get the OpenXava latest version
+- Replace the following jars to latest version jars
+- openxava.jar in src/lib folder and web/WEB-INF/lib folder
-- Replace openxava.jar and addons.jar in src/lib folder and web/WEB-INF/lib folder to latest version jars
+- addons.jar in src/lib folder and web/WEB-INF/lib folder
-- Replace addons-pro.jar in web/WEB-INF/lib folder to latest version jar
+- addons-pro.jar in web/WEB-INF/lib folder

 ## Need any help with OpenXava?
 Have needs with advanced use cases / support?